Oculus Rift CV2 Specs

 Earlier I published an article predicting the BUST that comes after the BOOM in virtual reality, because of unrealistic expectations created by tech-pushing, click bait journalism.

 One of the ways out of the problem is for Oculus to release a CV2 that’s more in line with what we all actually want.
+We all know the Rift is still a child’s toy compared to what’s coming in a decade, and we fans are definitely impatient.
 So, here I will make a list of what I think is needed, and why, to make VR truly breathtaking and ready for a killer app that captivates the masses and gets them to purchase a device for their homes.
 Without this, there will not be enough money in the system to sustain or justify all the billions of dollars going into investments in virtual reality.

 Better Resolution: 4K Per Eye

 The most obvious improvement that everyone wants is better resolution, in order to improve realism and remove the Screen Door Effect (SDE).
 Palmer Luckey has said that things get really good at 8K resolution, but that could realistically be 10 years off.
 Meanwhile, 4K would be a vast improvement over what we have now.